 However, the largest thin-film solar panel plant in the entire world opened up in Germany… It is built on an old army base and covers 16.5 acres of land.
 It will produce 5.7 million kilowatt-hours of power every year.
 That is enough to power just under 2000 homes.
 The creator is already starting another plant that will be comprised of 550 000 thin-film solar panel, in comparison the 16.5 acre plant has only 90 000.
 So this next one, expected to be completed in 2009, will be great.
 Here is a picture of the plant:

 These thin-film solar cells may be the key to the future.
 Anil Sethi of Flisom makes them in Switzerland and believes that their solar cells will be completely competitive in price against fossil fules within five years.
 Within ten years to expects solar power to take over by at least 50%.
 Currently solar power is 3 – 4 $ per watt, Sethi sees the thin-film solar cell reaching $0.80 per watt in five years and $0.50 per watt in ten years.
 The solar cells they’re producing don’t use the same silicon as the commercial solar cells that we’re used to hearing about.

-Instead the cells use Copper indium gallium selenide (CIGS) technologies, and are extremely flexible… Thus they can be put just about anywhere. …We could all start sticking solar panels on the outsides of our cars and fuel the vehicles that way… Hopefully we’ll see an increase in the amount of research being put into sustainable energy, it seems like solar power has a lot of potential it just needs a lot more attention.
+Instead the cells use Copper indium gallium selenide (CIGS) and biomass energy technology, and are extremely flexible… Thus they can be put just about anywhere. …We could all start sticking solar panels on the outsides of our cars and fuel the vehicles that way… Hopefully we’ll see an increase in the amount of research being put into sustainable energy and Solar Installation Leads.
+It seems like solar power has a lot of potential it just needs a lot more attention.